Getting There in a Hurry

 August 13, 1992

-Is there anything more exciting that the announcement of a major street widening?
+Is there anything more exciting to Springfieldians than the announcement of a major street widening?
 People in other cities calibrate local history by the construction of fine civic buildings or by the momentous events that took place there.
 Neither has happened in Springfield since Abe left, so lifers calibrate time in terms of road improvements.
 I for example remember when Chatham Road looked like Koke Mill does today, and when Stevenson Drive was plain old Linn Avenue.

-Barton-Aschman Associates, the Evanston traffic consultant, has just presented to the city its recommendations for street improvements that will make it possible for hungry bureaucrats to get home in time for supper through 2010.
+Barton-Aschman Associates, the Evanston traffic consultant, has just presented to the city its recommendations for street improvements that will make it possible for hungry bureaucrats to get home early for supper through 2010.
 Several of them were familiar to me, having been first proposed when I was a young man in the days when big men dreamed big dreams in Springfield.
 It was 1972, I believe, when people realized that if 11th Street was extended south from Stevenson to the new SSU campus (a $12.3 million project, according to the new B-A estimates) it would cut two minutes off that trip, with the result that their kids would stay home to go to college and they'd be a family again.

 I did not then appreciate what street improvements mean to a city.
 I foolishly opposed in print a series of street widenings and extensions that threatened the expensive isolation of Springfield's newer subdivisions.
 I depicted as heroes the homeowners who opposed the extension of Iles Avenue ($1.3 million) by demanding that no one do to them what they just done to neighbors to their east.